 How to Diagnose a High Bounce Rate

-If a page that should drive clicks has a high bounce rate, the most likely causes:
+If a page that should drive clicks has a high bounce rate, here are the most likely culprits.

 2. Slow page load Every 1-second delay increases bounce rate by approximately 8–12%.
 If mobile bounce rate is dramatically higher than desktop, page speed is the first thing to check.